cbschuld/chrisschuld.com-legacy/_posts/2019-02-23-programming-a-dsc-alarm-1832.md

 <img src="/public/images/dsc-module-supervision-903.png" class="shadow"/>

-In my case I wanted to see in the display 1, 2, 3, 4, 8, 9, 10 which would prepresent my keypads, my IT-100 board as well as represent my two expansion / expander boards.
+In my case I wanted to see in the display 1, 2, 3, 4, 8, 9, 10 which would represent my keypads, my IT-100 board as well as represent my two expansion / expander boards.

 ```
 *8 5555 903 [wait for display] #